mendix/docs/content/best-practices/architecture/integration/integration-intro.md

 For example, if you have a feature request where two apps need a new field implemented (for example, GPS coordinates) and one app is the source of this data, it is inevitable that the service contract needs to change.
 You then need a good process for managing this through separate releases.
 The typical way to do this is by going-live with the source app first (with two endpoints), and then going-live with the consumer app afterwards, swapping from the first endpoint to the next one.

-Using service versioning it is possible for the two apps to go live at separate times.
-This diagram illustrates this case of managing functional dependencies.
+Using service versioning, it is possible for the two apps to go live at separate times.
+This diagram illustrates this case of managing functional dependencies:

 ![](attachments/integration-intro/intro-3.png)